Final report for FW23-420

 - Farm tour to educate the public on the impact of water conservation with the use of shade cloth.

-Testing will be conducted at Cherry Petals Flower Farm.
+Project was conducted at Cherry Petals Flower Farm.
 The farm is located in the small city of Kaysville, UT.
 It is on approximately ⅓ of an acre for the growing portion.
 The lot which also contains the primary residence is .83 acres.
-The project will be using close to 90 peonies as the test group, about 30% of the total peonies the farm has.
+The project studied close to 90 peonies, about 30% of the total peonies the farm has.
 Our small field is divided by a main walkway with rows of peonies on either side.
-We will be testing 9 rows of peonies on both the north and south side of our main walkway.
-The other 70% of peonies will be used as the control group.
-These peonies include an additional rows on the north side of the path, rows on the south side and 4 rows at the west side of our garden.
-Of the peonies we are testing in this project there are about 30% early coral variety, 30% early white variety, 30% late pink variety and 10% mid blooming varieties.
-These varieties are also in our control group so we can compare the same varieties during our testing.
+We tested 9 rows of peonies on both the north and south side of our main walkway.
+The other peonies not covered in shade cloth were used as the control group.
+These peonies include rows on the north side of the path.
+Of the peonies we tested in this project there are about 30% early coral variety, 30% early white variety, 30% late pink variety and 10% mid blooming varieties.
+These varieties are also in our control group.

 The use of shade cloth has been studied for reducing water requirements on vegetables and has been found to reduce the need by about 50%.
 There is not available research that has been done on the use of shade cloth on peonies or on any cut flower perennials.
 We are hopeful that the success vegetable growers have had in regards to reducing water on their crops using shade will also apply to cut flowers, specifically peonies and that the establishment and bloom quality of the plant will not be affected.
 In a fruit and vegetable study done in 2017 they found that "shading increases relative humidity under the structure and decreases wind.
 An increase in relative humidity decreases evaporation which causes soil and plants to retain more moisture under shade.
 There are decreased water requirements for crops grown under shade.
 (1)" A soybean study also found that "the shade cloth wind screen decreased water stress and water use.
 (2)"

-The first objective will begin in May/June of 2023 when the peonies finish blooming.
-Low hoops will be placed over the test rows.
-Hoops are made from electrical conduit and a hoop bender conduit bender.
+The first objective began May/June of 2023 when the peonies finished blooming.
+Low hoops were placed over the test rows, we also used t-posts and woven shade cloth to set up shade on larger areas.
+Hoops were made from electrical conduit and a hoop bender conduit bender.
 This relatively accessible material and method will allow for even the smallest of growers to imitate this project.
-50% shade cloth will be placed over the low hoops.
-Drip line will be placed in early spring and the reduction of water will begin when the shade cloth is placed.
+50% shade cloth was placed over the low hoops.
+Drip line was placed in early spring and the reduction of water began when the shade cloth is placed.
 Peonies usually require 1 to 2 inches of water per irrigation (about every week).
 Deep watering encourages deep root development.
 Drip irrigation works well for peonies as it keeps the foliage dry, reducing risk of disease.
 (3) " Water for the rows treated with shade cloth will be reduced to 1"-2" every other week.
-Half the amount that will be used for the control group.
-The shade cloth will be removed in the fall after the peony plants have been cut back.
+Half the amount that was used for the control group.
+The shade cloth was removed each fall after the peony plants had been cut back.

-The second objective will use soil monitors that will be placed in each row of the peonies to collect data.
-Data will be checked and recorded weekly during the growing season.
-Test peony plants will be compared to the control group in spring 2024 and spring 2025.
-The comparison will look at bloom quality including the bloom diameter, number of blooms per plant and stem length.
-We will also observe the overall plant health by comparing plant height, visual observations on greenness, leaf heath and if any disease is present.
+The second objective used soil monitors that were placed in 5 different rows of the peonies to collect data.
+Data was recorded during the growing season.
+Test peony plants were compared to the control group in spring 2024 and spring 2025.
+The comparison looked at bloom quality including the number of blooms per plant and plant length.
+We also observed the overall plant health through visual observations on greenness, leaf heath and if any disease is present.

-The third objective will be done in fall 2025; we will be able to present to growers the data that was collected with the soil monitors as well as the bloom comparisons.
-This education will also show the costs and water savings of implementing the project.
+The third objective happened in July 2025; were we presented to growers data that was collected with the soil monitors as well as the bloom comparisons.
+This education will also show water savings of implementing the project.

-The fourth objective will be completed during 2025 to show the impact that the shade cloth made to our farm and to showcase the drought resistance of peonies and their blooms.
+The fourth objective was completed during our June 2025 farm tour that showed the impact that the shade cloth made to our farm and to showcase the drought resistance of peonies and their blooms.

-We have 4 project objectives and below shows the progress on those objectives.
+We had 4 project objectives and below shows the progress on those objectives.

 - Shade Cloth placed in June 2023.
-Shade cloth crops were irrigated at 50% irrigation and control field peonies were irrigated at 100%, this was done by running the drip for half the duration much as the field peonies
+Shade cloth crops were irrigated at 50% irrigation and control field peonies were irrigated at 100%, this was done by running the drip for half the duration much as the field peonies.
+This objective was repeated in June 2024.

 - First bloom and plant comparison will happen in May 2024.
-As of February 2024 sensors working and collecting data in field
+As of February 2024 sensors working and collecting data in field.
+Data was collected in June 2024 for plant comparison and the sensor data for the year was gathered December 2025.
+Our findings are below.

-- A Zoom Meeting to present our findings from this project to the over 150 members of the Utah Cut Flower Farm Association is scheduled for July 2025.
+- Zoom Meeting July 17, 2025 -presented our findings from this project to the Utah Cut Flower Farm Association.

 The field study was established as equipment became available in 2023.
 Our project started with getting shade cloth established.
 This was done through purchasing a hoop bender from Johnny's Selected Seeds to bend the electrical conduit into 3’ wide hoops.
 This was relatively easy but much easier if you have two people.
 Ros had the hoops placed at about 5-8 feet apart and placed with woven 50% shade cloth.
 We also applied a method of using t-posts to attach a section of 50% shade cloth over 5 rows.
 Both were relatively easy to install but we learned that the t-post method ended up being less costly than the hoops because we were able to cover 5 rows at one time with this method.